matteodev8/TicketMaster/README.md

 # TicketMaster

 Ticket Master is a bot allows you to organize your server's support system.

+# Set up the bot for self hosting/development

+1. Create a new bot account on Discord (https://discord.com/developers/applications/me).

+2. Customize your bot account on the Discord Developer Portal.

+3. Copy your token, client ID and your guild ID into the config.json file (You need to create this file first).

+4. Run `npm run deploy` to deploy the slash commands (If you want to deploy the commands to a certain server, use `npm run deploy-dev`).

+5. Now run `npm run start` to start the bot.

 # License

 ```
 MIT License